iamkdraj/iamkdraj.github.io/content/2nd Grade Previous Year Papers/Simple Papers/2nd Grade TS-71.md

+---
+title: 1.
+I was tired ____ the end of the day.
+tags:
+  - 2nd-grade
+  - movement-study
+  - previous-papers
+  - questions
+---

 ### 1. I was tired ____ the end of the day.
 Fill in the blank with the appropriate option :
 (1) in